mathewhauer/SLR-typology/SCRIPTS/README.md

 `/003-SampleFunction.R` - contains an example script necessary to generate part of the analysis.

+`/001-hammer_national.R` - produces historic back-casts of population for Census Block Groups for the period 1940-2010.

 # Correspondence
 For any issues with the functionality of the script please create an issue.